mingiss/tex4ht-vtex/README.md

         tex4ht foo -n -cunihtf

-    - The limitation to enter all single letter keys prior to the keys with values is intentional:
+    - The limitation to enter all single letter keys prior to the keys with values is intentional, file `tex4ht.c`:

           if( (int) strlen((char *)  argv[i] ) == 2 ){
              if( ++i == argc ) bad_arg;